dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		MELI_Chukrasia_tabularis          236         329105             0.768729641694   0.509793746563
 		Supermatrix dimension 30 taxa, 307 loci and 645565  aligned columns Overall matrix occupancy 0.527170721255

-	Now with this files you can run a concatenated tree.
+	Now, with these files, you can run a concatenated tree.
 This can take many hours to run, so I have done it in advance with the command below.
-DO NOT run this commands
+DO NOT run these commands

 		#iqtree -m TEST --merge -s meliaceae_MO_500_8_concat.fa -T 40 -B 1000 --seqtype DNA -q meliaceae_MO_500_8_concat.model --prefix meliaceae_MO_500_8_concat_IQtree